sanjay-namdeo/notes/java/polymorphism.md

 }
 ```

-### Runtime
+## Run-time
-Also known as Dynamic binding OR Dynamic method dispatch.
-Function calls to overridden method is resolved at Runtime.
+Also known as `Dynamic binding` OR Dynamic method dispatch.
+Function calls to `overridden method` is resolved at Runtime.

 ```java
 class Parent {